Symmetry in language statistics shapes the geometry of model representations

 \cite{cagnetta2024towards,favero2025compositional,rende2024distributional} show that LLMs learn low-order token correlations---e.g., the pairwise statistics captured by word embedding models---before higher-order ones.
 This suggests that large language models learn contextualized representations and computational circuits atop coarse low-order statistics of natural language.
 In this view, it is natural that symmetry in pairwise co-occurrence statistics remains a primary factor in shaping model representations.

 \cite{saxe2019mathematical} show that when a linear model is trained on synthetic data derived from a periodic lattice, its hidden representation geometry is circular.
-However, this work does not consider the unsupervised setting where the data distribution itself is key, which is central to understanding how model representations are impacted by corpus statistics.
+However, this work does not consider the self-supervised natural language setting where the corpus statistics are key.
+In LLMs, \cite{park2025iclr} observe representational manifolds shaped \textit{in-context} when the prompt is a random walk on a lattice; \cite{noroozizadeh2025deep} observe similar geometries when training transformers on graphs, showing that the geometry captures top eigenvectors of the underlying graph adjacency matrix.
+In natural data, \cite{prieto2026data} observe cyclic correlations between months in Wikipedia and empirically find that nonlinear autoencoders learn circular representations by approximately performing PCA.

-Similar to our work, \cite{prieto2025correlations} observe a cyclic structure in the correlations between months in Wikipedia, and empirically find that nonlinear autoencoders approximately perform PCA, leading to circular representations.
-We go beyond this work by 1) providing an explicit mechanism connecting symmetry to representational geometry; 2) demonstrating the phenomenon in word embedding models, arguably the simplest models of language; 3) broadening the scope by handling open boundary conditions and 2-dimensional lattices; 4) giving a detailed mathematical description of the representation manifolds; and 5) importantly, identifying and characterizing the collective nature of the phenomenon.
+We go beyond these works by 1) providing a mechanism that explicitly connects symmetry in the data to representational geometry; 2) demonstrating and theoretically explaining the phenomenon in word embedding models, arguably the simplest language models; 3) giving a detailed and unified mathematical description of the representation manifolds by handling open boundary conditions and 2-dimensional lattices; and 4) importantly, identifying and characterizing the collective nature of the phenomenon.